rcgonzalez9061/afib-detection-blog/Blog.md

 ## Detection Models

 Now, my main goal: Creating machine learning models to detect AFib.
 I actually had a lot of trouble with this initially.
 I thought that by having such a large dataset, I could just generate random samples during training and validation.
 However, this system yielded unreliable results, no matter the sample sizes I used.
 After struggling for a while, I referred to [Detection of Atrial Fibrillation Using 1D Convolutional Neural Network (Hsieh, 2020)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7180882/) for some guidance which lead to my final data loading system.
 After making these changes, I immediately saw better results.
-Here’s the details:
+Here's the details:

 ### ETL Pipeline